KhushbooGoel01/Top-Interview-Questions--Leetcode/README.md

 - You can write solutions in C/C++/Java/Python for a particular Question.
 - check your code twice before PR, only correct codes are going to be considered.
-- Follow file naming convention for all your pull requests.
+- Follow the file naming convention for all your pull requests.
-- While adding any content it should be inside its appropiate folder.
+- While adding any content it should be inside its appropriate folder.
-- if there is any problem with inaccurate solution create an issue!
+- if there is any problem with an inaccurate solution create an issue!
-- Do not create an duplicate issues, firstly check if that issue has been created already or not.
+- Do not create duplicate issues, firstly check if that issue has been created already or not.
 - Do not make a PR without getting issues assigned to you! ( they will not be merged ).
-- Link your PR with the Issue no. .
+- Link your PR with the Issue number.
-- if you don't work on the issue within 4 days, It will be assigned to other interested member.
+- if you don't work on the issue within 4 days, It will be assigned to another interested member.
-- make sure your read these rules twice.
+- make sure you read these rules twice.

 ## file naming convention